jetify-com/devbox/docs/app/docs/devbox_cloud/beta_faq.md

 * **RAM**: 1 GB
 * **SSD**: 8 GB

-If you need additional resources for your project, please reach out to us for [Early Access]
+If you need additional resources for your project, please reach out to us for **[Early Access](https://jetpack-io.typeform.com/devbox-cloud)**

 ### I want to request more resources, persistence, or a different OS for my VM.

 Future releases will add more flexibility and features as part of our paid plans.
-If you'd like to sign up for early access to these plans, please sign up for our [Early Access List](https://admin.typeform.com/form/j3HLy8iu/share)
+If you'd like to sign up for early access to these plans, please sign up for **[Early Access](https://jetpack-io.typeform.com/devbox-cloud)**

 ### What OS does Devbox Cloud use?